EnviroDIY/ModularSensors/docs/Getting-Started/Terminology.md

 ## Library Structure<!--! {#library_terminology_structure} -->

-This library is built to fully take advantage of Objecting Oriented Programing (OOP) approaches.
+This library is built to fully take advantage of Objecting Oriented Programming (OOP) approaches.
 This means there are a number of base abstract classes with virtual functions and then many more daughter classes which inherit the functions of their parents and implement others themselves.

 The main classes are implemented in the src directory of the library.